jairsjunior/kafka-ims/kafka-ims-java/README.md

 ## Configure clients

 * Add fat jar that is created after building the module (kafka-ims-uber-client-\<version\>.jar) to the classpath of the client.
+Note that this jar is deployed by installing kafka-ims-uber-client-\<version\>.noarch.rpm on the client.
 * Java clients need to set following properties in the code (or via settings).

 | Property | Value |